 Right at the centre of the Two Temple Place is an incredible staircase.
 All wooden panelled and topped off a huge stained glass skylight.
 The whole thing is a hymn to ‘The Three Musketeers’ with figures of the main characters on the newel posts.
 For this exhibition it is home to the famous Salvador Dali red lips sofa, I’ve seen lots of reproductions of this rendition of Mae West’s lips but didn’t realise, until now, that it was co-designed by Edward James and lived in his Sussex house.
 As you climb the stairs snatches of music and the spoken word float around in a sound sculpture made from the work of Sussex Modernist composers and writers.

-All of the items on display in Sussex Modernism: Retreat and Rebellion come from one of nine houses and galleries in Sussex, they have banded together to produce a leaflet and website to make planning a cultural jaunt to Sussex simple, click here to start planning your mini break!
+All of the items on display in Sussex Modernism: Retreat and Rebellion come from one of nine houses and galleries in Sussex.
 Two Temple Place itself is only open for three months each year, it is an extraordinary building and deserves to be visited just for its own sake, there is also a rather fine café.